I am Professor of History at University of Stavanger, Norway.

 I have a Bachelor’s degree in Civil Engineering with an Environmental Engineering specialty (Texas A&M University, 1994).
 I worked for two different engineering consulting firms in Texas from 1995 to 2009 (with the last few years doing only short contract consulting).
 My areas of emphasis were waste management operations, site contamination assessments, oil and petrochemical operations, and data management.

-- I am the President of the European Society for Environmental History, 2013-2017.
+- I was the President of the European Society for Environmental History, 2013-2017.

 - I am an editor of the book series The Environment in History: International Perspectives with Berghahn Books.